 Lorien S. Jordan, Ph.D., LMFT

-Critical assessment of theory and methods
+Critical theory and methodologies

 University of Georgia, Doctor of Philosophy